letsencrypt/borp/README.md

 #### SELECT string or int64

-gorp provides a few convenience methods for selecting a single string or int64.
+Borp provides a few convenience methods for selecting a single string or int64.

 ```go
 // select single int64 from db